risteoreshkovski-allocate/real-life-dilemmas-road-warrior/README.md

 - Grouping should be used to show trip information and archived once the trip is over to make it easier to see current tips.
 - We should endeavour to provide the richest user interface possible.
 - We need to make it easy to share with social media sites.
-- Make Available for mobile and web to allow users to access the site from from a laptop or phone.
+- Make Available for mobile and web to allow users to access the site from a laptop or phone.

 **Fault Tolerance | Rating: 4 STARS**
 - If one of the applications we interface with is inaccessible it should not affect the overall operations of the system and the user should be made aware that information from this source is currently unavailable.